-Financial services customer experience trends that will continue to dominate in 2019.
+Financial services customer experience trends that will continue to dominate in 2019

-1. Banking transformation with digitization
+1. The transformation of banking through digitization

-2. Leverage on the customer data
+2. Leveraging customer data

-Customers know the data’s value and will trade it — for a return.
+“Customers know data’s value and will trade it — for a return.
 They are willing to exchange personal data for new, customized benefits.
 Providers offering real value for data can earn increased trust and loyalty.” - Accenture

 3. Conversational banking